 - Keep your volunteers updated.
 Maintain regular communication with your volunteers.
 Situations can change rapidly, and it’s important to keep your volunteers in the know.

 - Share key resources.
 Pass on local resources and other information that you think will be useful to your volunteers.
-Ensure the resources that you share come from a trusted source.
+Ensure the resources you share come from a trusted source.

 - Use your website and social media channels.
 Your website and social media channels are effective tools for communicating key information.
 Include a banner on your volunteer page to direct volunteers toward the need-to-know information and FAQs.